 Natasha Walsh, MSW, LCSW, is a senior executive leader experienced in guiding organizations through the critical development and improvement initiatives and contributing to the evolution of integrated healthcare.
 Ms. Walsh provides strategic planning, system development, and process improvement to health and human service organizations.

 Previously, Ms. Walsh served as the Vice President of Organizational Learning and as the Director of the Corporate University of Providence.
 In this role, Ms. Walsh was responsible for an over $800,000 budget and supervised a team of seven professionals.
 She also partnered with executives and leaders across the company to align strategic goals and efforts.
-She oversaw an Evidence-Based Practice Program which provided program improvement and implementation support to local programs.
+She oversaw an Evidence-Based Practice Program that provided program improvement and implementation support to local programs.

-Ms. Walsh excels in strategic planning where she helps to pair long-term visions with short-term action plans allowing organizations to respond to new opportunities quickly.
+Ms. Walsh excels in strategic planning, where she helps to pair long-term visions with short-term action plans allowing organizations to respond to new opportunities quickly.
 She helps to determine the ‘next six steps’ to keep organizations moving in a productive direction.
-She is certified in the Korn-Ferry Leadership Architect Competency Model where she assists companies in applying a research-backed method of identifying core competencies for leadership roles and develop a system of performance development plans for succession planning.
+She is certified in the Korn-Ferry Leadership Architect Competency Model, where she assists companies in applying a research-backed method of identifying core competencies for leadership roles and develop a system of performance development plans for succession planning.

 Her experience also includes developing a Corporate University, an award-winning leadership development program, a company-wide Best Practice Replication Process, and successful alliances with universities to create practice-based evidence models and research-based quality improvement programs.

 Ms. Walsh holds a Master of Social Work degree from Virginia Commonwealth University.
 She received her Bachelor of Arts degree in Music Therapy with minors in Psychology and Family Development from the University of Dayton.
-She attended the Healthcare Coaching Institute an International Coach Federation certified Professional Coach Training Program.
+She attended the Healthcare Coaching Institute, an International Coach Federation Certified Professional Coach Training Program